AdobeDocs/marketo.pt-BR/help/marketo/product-docs/additional-apps/seo/pages/seo-add-remove-page-from-list.md

    ![](assets/image2014-9-18-13-3a2-3a49.png)

 1. Passe o cursor do mouse sobre a página que deseja adicionar a uma lista.
-Clique em **ADICIONAR/REMOVER DA LISTA**.
+Clique em **Adicionar/Remover da Lista**.

    ![](assets/image2014-9-18-13-3a2-3a53.png)